GarethW85/Netflix-Clone/README.md

 The landing page is populated with forthcoming movies in the hero section.

-The latest movies are displayed in slider carousels.
+The latest movies are displayed in slider carousels using TMDB Api fetching.

 A movie filter page that allows you to search for movies based on the name.